 The key to dressing your pear body is to create volume (or at least the illusion of) to your top half and waist and take attention away from your bottom.
 This will give you a more balanced silhouette and more of an hourglass shape.

 Try styles with embellishment around the décolletage to draw the eye level up.
-Structured shoulders and princess or batwing sleeves will the have similar results.
+Structured shoulders and princess or batwing sleeves will have similar results.

 Other sleeve lengths that will look great on the pear body shape include: 3/4 length, capped and long sleeves.